-- transactions undertaken by the Takaful Operator for the year ended 31 December 2022 were in accordance with guidelines issued by Shariah Advisor as well as requirements of Takaful Rules 2012; - for the investment purpose of Takaful Funds, the Shari'ah Compliant Investment Policy had already been approved by the undersigned and the investments have been done from the Operator's Fund & Participant Takaful Fund into Shariah Compliant Investment avenues only, including Islamic Banks, Islamic Funds and Shariah Compliant Equities, with prior Shariah approvals.
-Further, all bank accounts related to Window Takaful Operations have been opened in Islamic Banking Institutions (IBIs) with Shariah Advisor's prior approval, which are completely separate from the conventional insurance business; - transactions and activities of Window Takaful Operations are in accordance with the Shariah principles in respect of the Participants Takaful Fund (Waqf Fund) and Operator's Fund (OF); - during the year, Rs.201,575 and Rs.277,217 pertaining to OPF and PTF respectively, has been realized and disbursed as Charity amount through dividend income purification process, with prior Shariah approval.
+- transactions undertaken by the Takaful Operator for the year ended 31 December 2023 were in accordance with guidelines issued by Shariah Advisor as well as requirements of Takaful Rules 2012; - for the investment purpose of Takaful Funds, the Shari'ah Compliant Investment Policy had already been approved by the undersigned and the investments have been done from the Operator's Fund & Participant Takaful Fund into Shariah Compliant Investment avenues only, including Islamic Banks, Islamic Funds and Shariah Compliant Equities, with prior Shariah approvals.
+Further, all bank accounts related to Window Takaful Operations have been opened in Islamic Banking Institutions (IBIs) with Shariah Advisor's prior approval, which are completely separate from the conventional insurance business; - transactions and activities of Window Takaful Operations are in accordance with the Shariah principles in respect of the Participants Takaful Fund (Waqf Fund) and Operator's Fund (OF); - during the year, Rs.142,474 and Rs.262,453 pertain to OPF and PTF respectively, has been realised and disbursed as Charity amount through dividend income purification process, with prior Shariah approval.